What Happens If You Accidentally Disturb Asbestos?

 Call a licensed asbestos contractor immediately if:

-Insulation board has been smashed
+Insulation board has been smashed or damaged

-Large amounts of asbestos dust are visible
+Large amounts of asbestos dust or suspect dust are visible

 Debris has spread through the property